vu-topics-in-big-data-2021/lectures/README.md

 * Microsoft Teams for Discussions (very similar to slack)
 * Zoom for communication

+# Instructions

+We have curated a set of instructional links and useful videos to understand the various technologies that you will be using in the course.
+All this material is available as a module in the class content.

+# Examples

+You will find a number of examples, python notebooks and sample exercises in the github repository.
+You cannot edit it.
+But you can fork the examples repository and then run the examples in your own github account -- separate from the organization of the class.
+It will be your responsibility to keep your local version of examples up to date.
+Take a look at https://gist.github.com/CristinaSolana/1885435  and https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork

 # Python Environment
 For example, a very simple way to set anaconda python is to install it on your machine and then create an environment.
 Just follow the instructions at https://github.com/vu-topics-in-big-data-2021/class-python-environment Alternatively, you can also just use [google colab](https://towardsdatascience.com/getting-started-with-google-colab-f2fff97f594c).
 See instructions in the instruction folder on bright space.